 The number of API calls can be reduced by caching data that doesn’t frequently change.
 This can improve the performance of your application because it doesn’t need to wait for the API call to complete.
 Most Auvik APIs have a filter—

 filter[modifiedAfter] —to return entities that have changed since a given date.
-This reduces the size of the data that’s returned and that your application has to process.
+This reduces the size of the data that’s returned and your application has to process.